 American Express rewards programs

 Membership Rewards® is the American Express rewards program for points.
 But it’s not the only rewards program.
 You can also earn air miles with its Delta-partnered credit cards and cash back with Amex Blue Business Cash.
 Plus you can also activate Amex Offers to earn additional points or cash back.

 How to redeem points and miles

 Redeem Membership Rewards® points for gift cards, vouchers, shopping, travel, point-of-sale transactions, entertainment, statement credits or donations to charity.
 You can also transfer points to Flying Blue® Award Miles or Starwood Preferred Guest Starpoints®.

 Blue Cash Reward Dollars and Cash Back with SimplyCash® Plus are redeemed in the form of statement credits.
 The amount you earned typically is applied to the statement that comes two billing cycles after you earned it.
 In other words, if you earned $50 in cashback rewards in January, you’d likely find it applied to your March statement.

 You can redeem miles earned through Delta-partnered credit cards when you purchase tickets through the Delta website.
 You’ll need to make sure that the flight is marked as eligible for payment with miles and have your credit card on hand when booking.

 How much are points and miles worth?

-Points values vary, but the Amex Membership Rewards® site allows you to calculate the value of your points depending on your card and what you redeem them for.
+Points values vary, but the Amex Membership Rewards® site allows you to calculate the value of your points depending on your card and what you want to redeem them for.

-Here’s what 10,000 points from an Amex EveryDay® Credit Card might get you:
+For example, here’s what 10,000 points from an Amex EveryDay® Credit Card might get you, as of June 2018:

 Typical card benefits and features of an American Express card

 American Express offers a variety of credit cards to meet your personal and business needs.
 Each card offers its own range of features, including welcome offers that provide upwards of $300 back.
 But you’ll find a few signature features across several cards, including:

 - Entertainment Access®.
 Eligible cardholders can access selected ticketed events through American Express.

 - ShopRunner membership.
 Apply for a membership with ShopRunner with many American Express cards.
 ShopRunner provides free two-day shipping, extended warranties and purchase protection when you use it to shop with a retailer in its network.